jshmllr/jshmllr.github.io/content/posts/2020-12-02-portfolio-02/index.md

 For consideration Extras include:
 Exclusive video content Reporting notebook features Audio versions of stories Anything else related to behind the scenes coverage

 From here, if a reader is registered, we might signal them to continue to sign up...
 For subscribers, we'll add a label to items also reinforcing the added value of the features they're receiving.
 For the offering, we'll split the demonstrations into two segments of offering a bundle of features as well as just offering one feature to unlock.

 In case you missed it ➔ [Check out the prototype here](https://www.figma.com/proto/pGwkkD4ymgxBzZtSiJKQ4w/InDepth_CTA-Extras?page-id=60%3A45&node-id=382%3A877&viewport=574%2C203%2C0.13767579197883606&scaling=scale-down&starting-point-node-id=382%3A877 "Extras for Subscribers Prototype")

 ---

-### Additional metrics or accomplishments can go here

-- Item
-- Item
-- Item

----